 When setting mouse traps, we always wear gloves.
 Every.
 Time.

 Why?
-Because if you are touching the mouse trap or bait with your fingers, you are telling the mouse that a human has interfered with his piece of equipment.
+If you are touching the mouse trap or bait with your fingers, you tell the mouse that a human has interfered with it.

 - No capture